carloscabo/npm-gulp-replacement/README.md

 # npm-gulp-replacement
-Node npm assets compilation without Gulp / Grunt
+*Node npm assets compilation without Gulp / Grunt*

-# Intro
+Tired of `gulp` bloatted dependencies, `node_modules` folders filled with thousands of files just for minify JS / CSS?
-Tired of `gulp` bloatted dependencies, and `node_modules` folders filled with thousands of files just for minify JS / CSS? *We too*.
+*We too*.
 This is out humble (and much lighter) alternative to `gulp` and `grunt`.

 # Installation